 \section{Introduction}

 Pre-trained language models (PLMs) have shown promising performance in various applications such as text classification~\cite{yang2019xlnet}, document summarization~\cite{zhang2020pegasus}, question answering~\cite{mirzaee2021spartqa}.
-Directly \emph{fine-tuning} PLMs such as BERT or RoBERTa is a common approach to adapt them in downstream natural language understanding (NLU)~\cite{devlin2018bert, liu2019roberta}.
-For example, PLMs can be appended with additional classification layers that are trained with labeled examples for text classification.
-However, sufficient labeled data can be expensive to acquire, which hinders the deployment of PLMs effectively in many NLU tasks~\cite{mukherjee2021clues,shu2020leveraging}.
-Therefore, it becomes increasingly important for developing effective PLMs with few labeled data.

-The recent advancement of \emph{prompt-based tuning} has shown significant improvement over the normal fine-tuning paradigm on tasks with few labeled data (or few-shot tasks)~\cite{brown2020language}.
-Typically, a prompt-based tuning paradigm transforms a NLU task into a masked language modeling (MLM) problem.
+The recent advancement of \emph{prompt-based tuning} has shown a significant improvement over normal fine-tuning on various few-shot tasks~\cite{brown2020language}.
+Typically, the prompt-based tuning paradigm transforms an NLU task into a masked language modeling (MLM) problem.
 For example, in sentiment analysis, an original sentence ``\texttt{nice movie to watch.}" can be augmented with a \emph{template} ``\texttt{It is [MASK]}" as the input $x$.
-Each class (e.g., \textsc{Positive}) is usually represented by a \emph{label word} (e.g., \texttt{good}) selected by a \emph{verbalizer} from the vocabulary~\cite{schick2020exploiting}.
-The prediction of a positive label is based on the probability of the {\verb|[MASK]|} token being filled with \texttt{good}.
+Each class (e.g., \textsc{Positive}) is represented by a \emph{label word} (e.g., \texttt{good}) selected by a \emph{verbalizer} from the vocabulary~\cite{schick2021exploiting}.
+The prediction of the class \textsc{Positive} is based on the probability of the {\verb|[MASK]|} being filled with the token \texttt{good}.